emtpb/dsch/docs/tutorial.rst

 Oh, right, we still have that invalid value set for ``humidity``!
 As we can see, data is, by default, automatically validated before saving.
-This prevents us from accidentally producing files with invalid for physically impossible values.
+This prevents us from accidentally producing files with invalid or physically impossible values.
 Of course, when we provide a sensible value again, we can easily save our file::

    >>> storage.data.humidity.value = 42